ebmdatalab/openprescribing/README.md

     python manage.py import_hscic_chemicals --chem_file data/raw_data/[CHEM FILE].CSV -v 2

-Then convert and import the prescribing data:
+Now you can convert and import the prescribing data:

     python manage.py convert_hscic_prescribing --filename data/raw_data/[PDPI FILE].CSV -v 2
     python manage.py import_hscic_prescribing --filename data/raw_data/[PDPI FORMATTED FILE].CSV -v 2

-If necessary, update list sizes for the latest months.
-You can get the raw list size data from the NHS BSA Information Portal:
+Then update list sizes for the latest months.
+You can get the raw list size data from deep inside the NHS BSA Information Portal:

     python manage.py import_list_sizes --filename data/list_sizes/[MONTH FILE].CSV -v 2

-(If you want to add list size data for only part of a quarter, then rename the filename to cover only those months.)
+(If you want to add list size data for only part of a quarter - which will be the case if the HSCIC file is not for the last month of a quarter - then rename the filename to cover only those months.)

+Then update measures.
+You can get the raw list size data from the [BSA Information Portal](https://apps.nhsbsa.nhs.uk/infosystems/welcome) (Report > Common Information Reports > Organisation Data > Practice List Size):

+    python manage.py import_measures --start_date YYYY-MM-DD --end_date YYYY-MM-DD -v 2

-Then refresh the materialized views (which will take some time, and slow the database while it runs - if doing this remotely, it's best to run this inside a screen session):
+Finally, refresh the materialized views (which will take some time, and slow the database while it runs - if doing this remotely, it's best to run this inside a screen session):

     python manage.py refresh_matviews -v 2